RackHD/docs/docs/packaging_and_deployment.rst

 then separating the networks that provide IPMI access and the networks that the server will use during operation may be significantly challenging.

+The BMC provides a lot of information about the computer, but not everything.
+Frequently devices such as additional NIC cards, RAID array controllers, or other devices attached to internal PCI busses aren't accessible or known about from the BMC.
+This is why RackHD's default discovery mechanism operates by :ref:`discovery-ref-label`, which loads an OS into RAM on the server and uses that OS to interrogate the hardware.

 .. _IPMI Basics: https://www.thomas-krenn.com/en/wiki/IPMI_Basics
 .. _AMT: https://en.wikipedia.org/wiki/Intel_Active_Management_Technology